tonyspiro/react-flux-cosmicjs/README.md

 let config = {};
 config.bucket = {
-        slug: 'easy-flux-cosmicjs', // your Cosmic JS bucket slug.
+        slug: 'react-flux-cosmicjs', // your Cosmic JS bucket slug.
 Sign up for Cosmic JS (Free) and add a bucket: https://cosmicjs.com/
         read_key: '', // add read_key if added to your Cosmic JS bucket settings
         write_key: '' // add write_key if added to your Cosmic JS bucket settings
 };